Possession of Marijuana Overview

 An individual who is convicted of an ungraded misdemeanor drug offense may be eligible for a Limited Access Order.
 The rules are complicated, so you should talk to a lawyer if you think you may be eligible.
 In general, the eligibility requirements are that you must have paid all of your financial obligations of the sentence in full, have not been convicted of a third degree misdemeanor or higher within 10 years of the date of the conviction, and never been convicted of certain criminal offenses.

-If an individual is convicted of a borough ordinance, the person can be eligible to have the record expunged after five years, so long as they have been free from arrest or prosecution during that time.
-A Petition for Expungement will require a filing fee that must be paid to the Centre County Prothonotary’s office.
-Ten years after the conviction of the borough ordinance, however, the record will be automatically sealed through a limited access order at no cost to the individual, so long as all the court ordered fines and costs have been paid.
+If an individual is convicted of a summary through a local ordinance, the person can be eligible to have the record expunged after five years, so long as they have been free from arrest or prosecution during that time.
+A Petition for Expungement will require a filing fee that must be paid to the appropriate county's Prothonotary.
+Ten years after the conviction of a summary offense, however, the record will be automatically sealed through a limited access order at no cost to the individual, so long as all the court ordered fines and costs have been paid.

 - Penn State Code of Conduct

-When a student receives drug-related charges in Centre County, the Penn State Office of Student Conduct will also be notified.
+Violation of marijuana laws is typically also a violation of the student code of conduct.
+Off-campus police may notify the University of charges which then starts a student conduct process.
 The consequences related to any Code of Conduct violation are separate from, and in addition to, any legal consequences the student may face.
 More information about the student conduct process and student conduct advisers is available on their website.

 - International Students

 International Students face serious consequences when charged with drug offenses.
 A drug conviction, for example, can result in deportation, and merely being charged with a drug offense can potentially lead to your visa being canceled or prevent you from adjusting status to a different visa.
-Even when an international student is placed on ARD, re-entering the country can be difficult or denied.
+Even when an international student is placed on ARD or is completing a different diversionary program, re-entering the country can be difficult or denied.
 Immigration officials have significant discretion at the border and airports when determining if an individual can enter the country.
 Immigration officials do not always allow re-entry.
 It is critical for international students to seek the advice of counsel before traveling!

 - Each Case is Different – Options for Representation

-Student Legal Services provides free, confidential advice, counsel, or representation to Penn State University Park students.
+Student Legal Services provides free, confidential advice, counsel, or representation to Penn State University Park and Commonwealth Campus students who pay the student initiated fee.
 To make an appointment, fill out an intake form.

 The public defender’s office is a free service for those who cannot afford to hire an attorney.
 Once the charges are filed, you can meet with an attorney with that office for a consultation.
 Although they only accept indigent clients, most students qualify for their services because they look only at the student’s income, not their parents’.